SATXtoday City Guide Play Banner

 Confluence Park, 310 W., Mitchell St.

-One of City Editor Nicholas’ favorite city parks, Confluence Park is as the name suggests, sits at the intersection of San Antonio’s waterways.
+One of City Editor Nicholas’ favorite city parks, Confluence Park is as the name suggests, sitting at the intersection of San Antonio’s waterways.
 Not only can you walk along a connecting trail to the San Antonio Missions, but it also hosts kayaking events throughout the year.
 Pro tip: Keep an eye on its events calendar for yoga, and other activities.

 Coyote_Park.jpg